 We are effective and efficient managers of the public trust and public funds, and hold ourselves and others to appropriate high standards.
 We operate with open communication, transparency, timeliness, and continuous quality improvement.

 WIC, Insurance Navigator, Basic Food, Emergency Preparedness, Community Health Worker

 Since she began working at Columbia County Public Health in 2006, Delphine has been involved with many programs.
 Currently, she oversees our WIC programs and activities.
 Delphine is registered as a Washington State Health Benefit Exchange navigator that assists clients in the enrollment process for health insurance.
 She also has the ability to assist clients with Basic Food applications and renewals.
 Delphine is also responsible for emergency preparedness and response for Columbia County Public Health.
 Delphine is a certified Community Health Worker in the State of Washington.

 Program Coordinator, Marijuana & Tobacco Prevention, Child Passenger Safety Technician, Coalition Coordinator for Coalition for Youth and Families (CPWI)

 Jasmine joined Columbia County Public Health in 2022 and has been focused on the education and prevention of marijuana, tobacco, and e-cigarette use.
-In the spring of 2019, our Community Health Assessment was made public, and Jasmine has been focused on informing the community on the strengths and weaknesses of our health as a whole.
-In order to inform the public on programs, Public Health offers, Jasmine utilizes social media, local newspapers, billboards, and presents to community groups.
-Jasmine has become certified as a Child Passenger Safety Technician and Community Health Worker.
+In the spring of 2019, our Community Health Assessment was made public, and Jasmin has been focused on informing the community on the strengths and weaknesses of our health as a whole.
+In order to inform the public on programs, Public Health offers, Jasmin utilizes social media, local newspapers, billboards, and presents to community groups.
+Jasmin has become certified as a Child Passenger Safety Technician and Community Health Worker.

 To Contact Jasmin Call: 509-382-3950